BradleyCulley/bradleyculley.github.io/_posts/2026-02-03-slivers-of-nature.md

 </p>

 <p>
-The everyday surroundings somehow contributed to the feelings of transcendence to the place.
+The everyday surroundings somehow contributed to the feelings of transcendence.
 </p>

 <hr/>

 <p>
 At the park, I found a small path from the park's main road to a creek, named Little Choconut Creek, just below.
-The creek was fairly hidden from the roads on either side: the highway on one side and the main road in the park on the other.
+The creek was pretty hidden from the roads on either side: the highway on one side and the main road in the park on the other.
 </p>

 <p>